-(23) Subject to operational convenience, employees may be employed under such "job sharing" arrangements as are from time to time agreed between the parties.
+(24) Subject to operational convenience, employees may be employed under such "job sharing" arrangements as are from time to time agreed between the parties.
 As a matter of principle no area of nursing practice or level of position is automatically excluded from consideration as a "job sharing" opportunity.
-The Employer commits to respond constructively to requests for "job sharing" arrangements from employees.
+The Employer will consider operational requirements and the employee's personal circumstances, and will respond constructively to requests for "job sharing" arrangements from employees.